juzybits/polymedia-suitcase/README.md

 ## Networks

+- `NetworkRadioSelector` - A radio button menu to select a Sui network and save the choice to local storage.
-- `NetworkSelector` - A dropdown menu to choose between mainnet/testnet/devnet/localnet.
+- `NetworkDropdownSelector` - A dropdown menu to choose between mainnet/testnet/devnet/localnet.
 - `isLocalhost()` - Check if the current hostname is a localhost environment.
 - `loadNetwork()` - Load the network name based on URL parameters and local storage.
 - `switchNetwork()` - Change networks, update local storage, and optionally trigger a callback.